happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 ---

-# 🏷️ 4.
+# 🏷️ 5.
 Discount Analysis

-Discount ranges were created to understand how different levels of discount affected sales and profitability.
+Discount ranges were created to understand the relationship between **discounting and profitability**.

 Example discount bands: